Gender pay gap, monthly gross

 Data compilation

-Wage and salary indicators cover employees working time whereof is registered and wages and salaries calculated.
+Wage and salary indicators cover employees for whom working time is recorded and wages and salaries calculated.

 The enterprise is the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.